Barhop Buddy

 Target Users

-01. Inroverts looking to work their way into the bar scene
+01. Introverts looking to work their way into the bar scene

 02. Travelers unfamiliar with Philadelphia nightlife